swiftly-solution/documentation/src/docs/scripting/events/gameevents/onaddbullethitmarker.md

 ---

 # OnAddBulletHitMarker
-This event is triggered when add_bullet_hit_marker is triggered
+This event is triggered when add_bullet_hit_marker is triggered.
 ::: tabs
 @tab Lua
 ```lua